Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 # Might of the Frail
 Beginning at 14th level, when you have at least three levels of exhaustion, you gain the following benefits:

-- You can cast the [[Haste]] spell on yourself without expending a spell slot.
-Once you do, you can't do so again until you finish a short or long rest.
+- You gain advantage on saving throws against magic.
 - You can cast the [[Arcane Hand]] spell without expending a spell slot.
 Once you do, you can't do so again until you finish a short or long rest.